AdobeDocs/campaign.en/help/v8/config/external-accounts.md

     The **[!UICONTROL Microsoft Dynamics CRM]** external account allows you to import and export Microsoft Dynamics data into Adobe Campaign.

-    :bulb: Learn more about Adobe Campaign - Microsoft Dynamics CRM integration in [this page](../connect/crm.md).
+    [!DNL :bulb:] Learn more about Adobe Campaign - Microsoft Dynamics CRM integration in [this page](../connect/crm.md).

     With **[!UICONTROL Web API]** deployment type and **[!UICONTROL Password credentials]** authentication, you need to provide the following details: